 Customization of the instance web page is very similar to that of ExpeDat's User Links page.
 See the User Links documentation for details.

 The clients available for download on the CloudDat instance from AWS Marketplace are pre-configured to show an “S3” object handler as an option in the Handler pop-up menu.
 Standard ExpeDat clients are not pre-configured for S3 and must be setup either by the end-user or by embedding a list of handlers.

 If you have a standard ExpeDat package, you can embed custom settings into

 ExpeDat Desktop executables, including a list of Object Handlers.
 This list might include the standard “S3” handler as well as any custom handlers you create.
 Once you have embedded this list, the Handler pop-up menu will automatically appear when that

 ExpeDat Desktop executable is run, without the end-user needing to perform any setup.

 Instance system users, such as

-ec2-user can access the full filesystem of the CloudDat instance, including instance and EBS volumes.
+ec2-user can access the full filesystem of the CloudDat instance, including instance, EBS, and EFS volumes.
 In

 ExpeDat Desktop, select “None” from the Handler pop-up menu.
 In